uclaacm/acmcloud-aws-w24/Week_3/README.md

 ```
 8. Start the nginx proxy server by running `sudo systemctl start nginx`

-After completing these steps, return to the EC2 instance console page and navigate to the **private IP** to view the deployed site.
+After completing these steps, return to the EC2 instance console page and navigate to the **public IP** to view the deployed site.
 Be sure to use `http` instead of `https` since we have not set up an SSL Certificate.

 ## Additional Resources
 * Node + Vite [quickstart](https://vitejs.dev/guide/)